Rupt/bailed-statistics/README.md

                               [-processes PROCESSES] [-calculator CALCULATOR]
                               [-statistic STATISTIC] [-channel CHANNEL]
                               [-cl CL] [-splusb]
-                              operation [operation ...]
+                              operations [operations ...]

-Interpret discovery fit workspaces.
+Make plots and tables for discovery fit statistics.

 positional arguments:
-  operation             instructions from {invert output test}; `invert' scans
+  operations            instructions from {invert output test}; `invert' scans
                         for upper limits; `test' samples for the discovery p-value; `output' dumps the plots and table

 optional arguments:
-  -h, --help            show this help message and exit -lumi LUMI            luminosity in inverse femtobarns -prefix PREFIX        output file paths' prefix -load [LOAD [LOAD ...]]
+  -h, --help            show this help message and exit -lumi LUMI            luminosity in inverse femtobarns (default: None) -prefix PREFIX        output file paths' prefix (default: None) -load [LOAD [LOAD ...]]
-                        filenames of pickled results from previous runs of `invert or `test'; to combine for `output' -filename FILENAME    file path from which to get the workspace -workspace WORKSPACE  workspace name to get from the input file -poi POI              parameter of interest name in the workspace -points START STOP COUNT
+                        filenames of pickled results from previous runs to combine; for `output' (default: []) -filename FILENAME    workspace file path (default: None) -workspace WORKSPACE  workspace name in its file (default: combined) -poi POI              parameter of interest name (default: mu_SIG) -points START STOP COUNT
-                        linear spacing of poi points; for `invert' -ntoys NTOYS          number of toys to simulate -seed SEED            random seed in [0, 2**16); make yours unique; if None, we use a mix of time and process id -nbatch NBATCH        batch size for toys; reduce to cut memory usage -processes PROCESSES  maximum number of processes for generating toys; also capped by your cpu count -calculator CALCULATOR
+                        inclusive linear spacing of poi points; for `invert' (default: [0.0, 40.0, 20]) -ntoys NTOYS          number of toys to simulate (default: 3000) -seed SEED            random seed in [0, 2**16); make yours unique; if None, we use a mix of time and process id (default: None) -nbatch NBATCH        batch size for toys; reduce to cut memory usage (default: 10)
+  -processes PROCESSES  maximum number of processes for generating toys; also
+                        capped by your cpu count (default: 16) -calculator CALCULATOR
                         calculator type in {frequentist, hybrid, asymptotic,
                         asimov}; see bailed_roostats.CalculatorType;
-                        frequentist is standard with toys; asymptotic is standard without toys -statistic STATISTIC  test statistic type from bailed_roostats.TestStatistic -channel CHANNEL      channel name for the `output' tex table -cl CL                level for 'upper limits', in [0, 1] -splusb               use CLs+b for 'upper limits'; do not use CLs
+                        frequentist is standard with toys; asymptotic is standard without toys (default: frequentist) -statistic STATISTIC  test statistic type from bailed_roostats.TestStatistic (default: profile_likelihood_one_sided) -channel CHANNEL      channel name for the tex table (default: DR-WHO) -cl CL                level for 'upper limits', in (0, 1) (default: 0.95) -splusb               use CLs+b for limits; do not use CLs (default: False)
 ```